caroalyse/caroalyse.github.io/_pages/cv.md

 PROFESSIONAL EXPERIENCE
 ======
 **Administrative Assistant** – _Countdown, Brooklyn, NY – remote_.
 Feb 2022 – present.
-Oversee company financial data through maintaining accurate accounts receivable and payable.
+* Oversee company financial data through maintaining accurate accounts receivable and payable.
 Report on monthly operations.
 Manage human resource and compliance needs, including employee benefits and insurance.

-**Client Service Associate** – _Penn Rise Advisors, Parkesburg, PA_
-Feb 2021 – Apr 2022
+**Client Service Associate** – _Penn Rise Advisors, Parkesburg, PA_.
+Feb 2021 – Apr 2022.
-Oversaw insurance administration for individual and business clients, including applications, enrollment changes, and other maintenance.
+* Oversaw insurance administration for individual and business clients, including applications, enrollment changes, and other maintenance.
 Advocated on behalf of clients to insurance companies; investigate claims and processing issues.

-**Donor Relations Coordinator** – _Canine Partners for Life, Cochranville, PA_ Dec 2019 – Feb 2021
+**Donor Relations Coordinator** – _Canine Partners for Life, Cochranville, PA_.
+Dec 2019 – Feb 2021.
-Used Excel, Word, and CRM database to record all donations, manage data, acknowledge donors, build lists, generate reports.
+* Used Excel, Word, and CRM database to record all donations, manage data, acknowledge donors, build lists, generate reports.
 Acted as donor liaison; protected confidential data.
 Served as database manager and mentor.

-**Performance & Artist Supervisor** – _Longwood Gardens, Kennett Square, PA_
-Aug 2019 – June 2021
+**Performance & Artist Supervisor** – _Longwood Gardens, Kennett Square, PA_.
+Aug 2019 – June 2021.
-Managed a team of attendants to ensure performance and event success.
+* Managed a team of attendants to ensure performance and event success.
 Assisted with guest needs and inquiries, including conflict resolution and emergency response.
 Worked as a point of contact for visiting artists.

-**Performing Arts Administration Intern** – _Longwood Gardens, Kennett Square, PA_ Aug 2017 – Sept 2018
+**Performing Arts Administration Intern** – _Longwood Gardens, Kennett Square, PA_.
+Aug 2017 – Sept 2018.
-Acted as department contact by managing office email and phone.
+* Acted as department contact by managing office email and phone.
 Tracked event sales/revenue; maintained website content; supported event logistics.
 Compiled 10 years of archives into a comprehensive Excel database.

-**Honors College Admission Intern** – _Virginia Tech, Blacksburg, VA_
-Jan 2016 – May 2016
+**Honors College Admission Intern** – _Virginia Tech, Blacksburg, VA_.
+Jan 2016 – May 2016.
-Performed initial review and evaluation of hundreds of applications to the Honors College with a team of Honors students.
+* Performed initial review and evaluation of hundreds of applications to the Honors College with a team of Honors students.
 Served on the interview panel to determine future scholarship recipients.

 TECHNICAL COMPETENCIES
 ======